Transcending the Mundane

 This then is a sensibility, an orientation, that runs through and undergirds so much of Chinese culture.
 If history is any indicator, it is here to stay.
 Some ideas are transcendent.

-Matthew Kutolowski is a Ph.D. student at Columbia University studying Chinese religion and culture.
+Matthew Kutolowski is a Ph.D. candidate at Columbia University studying Chinese religion and culture.

 Share